hteumeuleu/caniemail/README.md

 git clone https://github.com/hteumeuleu/caniemail.git
 ```

 See [Cloning a repository](https://help.github.com/en/articles/cloning-a-repository) on GitHub documentation.
-If you're not familiar with Git or GitHub, I strongly encourage you to try [GitHub's desktop app](https://desktop.github.com/) on macOS or Windows.
+If you're not familiar with Git or GitHub, I strongly encourage you to try [GitHub's desktop app](https://desktop.github.com/) on macOS, Windows or Linux.

 2. **Install Jekyll**.